ker0olos/fable/PUBLIC.md

 Fable is 100% open-source and under MIT license, so even if I suddenly switch to the dark side, people can take the code, make everything free again and re-release Fable.

-We make our money through "actual" donations and through freelancing and other projects.

 </p>
 </details>